Dental Implants vs Dentures

 However, the process takes more time and cost of full set of dental implants is obviously much more than dentures.
 Like any surgery there are risks involved, and it is not a procedure recommended to those with unsuitable gums or jaws.
 It is also not suitable for smokers.

-Other than these pros and cons, there are important factors that come into play when you decide whether to get dentures or implants.
+Other than these pros and cons, there are important factors that come into play when you decide whether to get dentures or a permanent solution.

 - Health of gums and mouth